Merck/CEEDesigns.jl/docs/src/tutorials/ConditionalUncertaintyReduction.md

 For each of the four scenarios we:
 1. Compute separate Pareto fronts for each $\tau$ value ($\tau = 0.6$ and $\tau = 0.9$), mapping out the cost vs uncertainty trade-off frontier under each goal-likelihood constraint.
 2. Run a single ensemble of N = 5 independent MCTS planners using the strictest constraint ($\tau = 0.9$).
 By *ensemble* we mean running $N$ independent MCTS-DPW planners on the same initial evidence.
 Each planner yields its own Pareto front of candidate designs; aggregating by majority vote over the selected action sets at each uncertainty level yields a more robust recommendation (the MLASP) than any single run, and the spread across runs gives an empirical measure of policy variance.
 The ensemble results are then evaluated at various levels of uncertainty threshold.
-In the following example, we generate 5 thresholds spaces evenly between 0 and 1, inclusive.
+In the following example, we generate 5 thresholds spaced evenly between 0 and 1, inclusive.
 Majority voting across runs at each uncertainty level yields the  Maximum-Likelihood Action-Sets Path (MLASP), the most robust assay recommendation.

 ````@example ConditionalUncertaintyReduction
 all_designs = Dict()